 “Could be two airplanes nose to nose in a race,” said Andrew.

 “Or a kneeling woman wearing a skirt,” offered Karen.

-“Ah Ha!”
-I shouted.
+“Ah-Ha!”
+I shouted, pointing my finger at them.
 “You saw breasts, didn’t you?”

 All the girls in the sixth grade had two bumps on their sweater, except for me.